Following Jesus from the Perspective of Relationships

 We simply don't understand this because that is not a part of the experience of being human.
 So, we just accept this as something that God has disclosed to us.

 Humans were also created for relationship.
-However, ever since the beginning, every one of us has chosen a value system different than God's.
+However, since the beginning every one of us has chosen a value system different than God's.
 That fact and the rebellion it represents puts us out of relationship with God.
 And it puts us out of relationship with each other.
 We have no real ability to change ourselves because selfishness is how we are hard-wired.
 The sad part is that we like our value system (for the most part).
 We are hedonists, we like being popular, and we like being in control.
 However, these three aspects can kill our relationships.

 God's Plan